Combined Cadet Force

 These days/weekends are designed to test your knowledge gained whilst at school and what you have learned during your time with the Advanced Infantry.

 The annual camp takes place usually during July and is also very popular.
-The camp is a joint camp with about 5 other CCF contingents and the training is conducted by regular and TA units.
+The camp is a joint camp with about 5 other CCF contingents and the training is conducted by regular and reserve units.

 The annual camp gives you the opportunity to participate in assault boats, watermanship, combat first aid, leadership tasks, artillery packages, military skills, adventurous training and more.
 The annual camp is the highlight of the year.